caiyuqing/Open-DPSM/v3/Readme.md

   3. Gaze position (y)
   4. Pupil size

-   - See [eyetracking_driving.csv](Example/eyetracking_driving.csv) for a exemplary eye-tracking csv file.
+   - See Eyetracking folder in [Example](Example) for exemplary eye-tracking csv files.

+   - The toolbox assume that the eyetracking data starts and ends together with the movie.
+If not, please cut if first.

    - It is important that the **left corner of the screen** should have the gaze position coordinates x = 0 and y =0.
 Please convert the gaze positions if it is not the case.